 Our concern continues to be that the Board of Trustees, in their fiduciary capacities, are tasked with ensuring that the DB plan survives for a sufficient length of time so that all individuals entitled to annuities will receive them when they come due.

 Recommendations:

-We have made recommendations in the past about perhaps modifying the benefits under the DB plan and asking the Guam Legislature to require autonomous agencies to remit employer contributions at the actuarially determined rate rather than at the statutory rate.
+We have made recommendations in the past about perhaps modifying the benefits under the DB plan and asking the Guam Legislature to ensure that all agencies remit employer contributions at the actuarially determined rate.